- Last updated:

 Dial 911 to reach emergency services.

-It is the sole prerogative of each country or region to determine who is allowed to enter.
-Canadian consular officials cannot intervene on your behalf if you do not meet entry requirements.
-The following information on entry and exit requirements has been obtained from the Dutch authorities.
-However, these requirements are subject to change at any time.
+It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
+Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
+The following information has been obtained from the Dutch authorities and is subject to change at any time.
+The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
+While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
+The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with the Royal Netherlands Embassy and its consulates for up-to-date information.

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit to visit Aruba, which must be valid for the duration of your stay in the country.
 Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.

 Permanent residents of Canada must travel with their Permanent Resident Card and a valid passport from their country of origin.